allisonamber/AbelmoschusEsculentus/README.md

 	circle="true">

 ## Okra in North Africa
 MALEK PAR.
-1: This paragraph with follow Mary's transitioning with a focus on North Africa.
+1: La Marsa (also known as El Marsa) is a suburb of Tunis, is a coastal town of approximately 100,000 people.
+It is famous in Tunisia for its regional dish marqet gnaouia, a spicy tomato based stew eaten with bread that pairs small okra with some sort of protein.
 <param ve-map
 	center="36.89054761602349, 10.322687034859703"
 	zoom="5"